Using Mirrors

 Guest Post by: Linda Levene

-Linda Levene is an Interior designer in London specializing in residential and commercial projects.
+Linda Levene is an Interior designer in London specialising in residential and commercial projects.
 For more information visit www.ll-i.co.uk.